pinobatch/pently/docs/usage.md

 * `PENTLY_USE_ARPEGGIO`: about 60 bytes
 * `PENTLY_USE_BPMMATH`: about 30 bytes
 * `PENTLY_USE_ATTACK_TRACK`: about 40 bytes
+* `PENTLY_USE_ATTACK_PHASE`: about 60 bytes; cannot be disabled while
+  `PENTLY_USE_ATTACK_TRACK` is enabled

+You can't use the attack track if the attack is disabled entirely.

 Pitch
 -----
-Pently expresses pitch in terms of a built-in table of wave periods in [equal temperament], sometimes called 12edo.
+Pently expresses pitch in terms of a built-in table of wave periods in [equal temperament], sometimes called "12edo" (12 equal divisions of the octave).
 The following values are valid for the square wave channels; the triangle wave channel always plays one octave lower.
 By default, the player compensates for the PAL NES's slower APU based on bit 0 of `tvSystem`.

 Because of the NES's limited precision for wave period values, note frequencies become less precise at high pitches.
 These frequencies